freegeek-pdx/mkuser/README.md

 #### `--full-name, --real-name, -f` < *string* >

-> There are no limitations on the characters allowed in the full name, except that it cannot be only whitespace or have line breaks.<br/>
+> The only limitations on the characters allowed in the full name are that it cannot be only whitespace and cannot contain control characters other than tabs (such as line breaks).<br/>
 > See notes below about the non-specific length limit of the full name.<br/>
 > The full name must not already be assigned to another user.<br/>
 > If omitted, the account name will be used as the full name.